KnapsackPro/docs.knapsackpro.com/libraries/knapsack_pro-ruby/guide.md

 {% endhighlight %}

-If you are not using Rails, then add this line at the bottom of your `Rakefile`:
+If you are not using Rails, add this line at the bottom of your `Rakefile`:

 {% highlight ruby %}
 # Only needed if you are not using Rails.